Trontrek/triangulate/README.md

 ### Not TO DO:

 You Cannot
-1. use external code
+1. use external code, or
-2. Change the provided code (unless there is a bug)
+2. change the provided code (unless there is a bug)

 ### TO DO:

-In this assignment, you will implement the triangulation algorithm described in Chapter 3 of the CGAA book.
-Here is a more detailed list of your tasks

 1. Make sure that you understand the algorithm and the skeleton code, esp. classes in polygon.h